 - When can I play it?
 No release date just yet, but don’t expect it for a while

-We weren't quite sure when Metroid Prime 4 would release but now we know it definitely won't be for a while as Nintendo announced in January 2019 that they had scrapped the project and started again with help from Retro Studios.
+We weren't quite sure when Metroid Prime 4 would release but now we know it definitely won't be for a while as Nintendo announced in January 2019 that it had scrapped the project and started again with help from Retro Studios.

 News and rumors